Jyll Bradley: Education and early career

 Bradley studied at Goldsmiths College (University of London) (1985–88) and the Slade School of Fine Art (1991–93).
-During her early career, Bradley created photographic light-box installations, showing at The Showroom (London) in 1987, Riverside Studios (London) in 1988 and in British Art Show 3 at Hayward Gallery (London) in 1990.
+During her early career, Bradley created photographic light-box installations shown at The Showroom (London) in 1987, at Riverside Studios (London) in 1988, and in British Art Show 3 at Hayward Gallery (London) in 1990.
 As curator Caroline Collier has written, some of Bradley's early work "appeared to be singled out for attack by some reviewers", leading the artist to withdraw from the art world for a number of years.
-The next public showing of her visual art work was at Spacex (Exeter) in 2003.
+The next public showing of her visual artwork was at Spacex (Exeter) in 2003.

 Career in scriptwriting and radio

 From 1998 to 2004, Bradley predominantly worked as a writer for BBC Radio, writing original radio dramas, making documentaries and dramatising novels with a focus on women's lives and stories.
-Her drama 'Filet de Sole Veronique' (1997) won her the European Broadcasting Award for Best Script.
+Her drama "Filet de Sole Veronique" (1997) won her the European Broadcasting Award for Best Script.
 'Just Plain Gardening', an all female comedy set in a fictitious girls gardening school was commissioned for two series for Woman's Hour in 2002.
 In 1999 Bradley was the first person to adapt American writer Kate Chopin’s banned novel ‘The Awakening’ for radio marking the centenary of its publication.
 During the 1990's Bradley also wrote for stage and performance, including 'The Fruit has Turned into Jam in the Fields' (1995) commissioned by Scarlett Theatre which played at The Young Vic and 'On the Playing Fields on her Rejection' (1996) at the Drill Hall.
 Her play Girl, watching (2003), set in 1979, is about a fourteen-year-old female birdwatcher.